Welcome to the Internationally Educated Midwives Bridging Program (IEMBP)

 The IEMBP is an orientation program, not an education program.
 Applicants must have completed a recognised midwifery education program, or be assessed on significant midwifery experience if their education cannot be verified or approved.
 Only those who have undergone a midwifery education program can apply to the IEMBP.
 Medical professionals, regardless of experience, are not eligible for this program.

 All interested applicants should refer to the Eligibility Requirements page on this website to ensure they meet all educational and experiential expectations.
 Seats in the program are limited, so applicants are assessed, interviewed, and then offered a place in the IEMBP based on our mission to increase experience and diversity.
-Seats cannot be deferred to a following year.
+Seats cannot be deferred to the following year.
 A waitlist is maintained.

 Applicants will need to be eligible for and have in place prior to the start of Term 1: